 All Medical Forms should be sent to camp at least 3 weeks prior to your week at camp.
+Please include a roster of those Scouts and Leaders attending camp when sending medical forms.

-This enables us to solve those issues that are commonly found on the medical forms.
 Our Health Officers will review them and contact you with any problems that are found.
-Please mail them at least 3 weeks prior to your week of camp to:
+Please mail them at least 3 weeks prior to your week of camp to: Camp Workcoeman

-Camp Workcoeman 169 Camp Workcoeman Rd.
+169 Camp Workcoeman Rd.
 New Hartford, CT 06057 Att: Camp Nurse